fbpx

 There are regular buses to Paracas from Lima, Arequipa, Nazca, and Ica.
 The dusty town has a Cruz del Sur Terminal, and other buses usually stop at an office somewhere on the street.
 Check the Busbud.com website or app to find your best bus option.

-More Peru travel inspiration?
+More Peru inspiration?

-- SIM card.
-Beware of unexpectedly high calling and internet costs.
-Buy a local SIM card when you arrive, or arrange one online via Airalo.
+• SIM card.
+Watch out for unexpectedly high phone and internet costs.
+Buy a local SIM card on the spot or arrange one online via Airalo.

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.